Do I get the copyrights to my wedding photos? Copyright V. Print Release

 · Print unlimited photos, in any form (photo, canvas, album, etc.), for personal use or display

-· Post the images on social media, for non-commercial purposes
+· Post the images on social media for friends and family to enjoy

 · Keep the digital files forever and show them to generations to come, but

 This is a win-win for both the photographer and the client!
 You want to print the images, and the photographer wants to maintain ownership of their hard work.
 Once I have explained the differences between copyright and print release with my clients, I have never had a single concern or complaint about the release.